cdepillabout/heterocephalus-example/README.md

    |]
 ```

-If you compile this will `-ddump-splices`, the output `.dump-splices` file will
+If this is compiled with the `-ddump-splices` flag, the output
-look like this (after being cleaned up a little to make it more readable):
+`Example.dump-splices` file will look like this (after being cleaned up a
+little to make it more readable):

 ```haskell
 app/Example.hs:(15,19)-(30,5): Splicing expression